A book has a manuscript.

 In the same way, a web application has a web application architecture.

 We are surrounded by web applications right from the start of our day to its end.
 It’s so simple and easy to click, navigate and select whatever you want on such web apps.
-But have you ever imagined how much it takes to develop these apps?
+But have you ever imagined how much it takes to design the architecture of web applications?

 Web app development has progressed exponentially for a few decades.
 The days of the static pages are bygone.
 Over time, the dynamicity of web apps has impressed the users and increased user interactions as well.
-But, do you know before starting with web app development, it is primary to explore web app architecture?
+But, before moving towards developing any web app the most crucial part is web architecture design.

-This detailed guide will discuss web application architecture, working, components, types, models, and best practices.
-The foremost lesson to be kept in mind is: Building web applications is not just coding!
+Understanding web apps architecture is very important to reduce future reworks, minimize performance issues.
+This detailed guide will discuss the architecture of a web app, its working, components, types, models, and best practices.
+The foremost lesson to be kept in mind is: Building web application fundamentals is not just coding!
 The development can be done when architecture is done and dusted.
 So, let’s start with the definition of web application architecture.

-Web application architecture is a skeleton of a web application.
+The architecture of any application is a skeleton and backbone of the app that supports the app fundamentally.
 It describes different interactions taking place between components, middleware, databases, and user interfaces.
 Due to such interactions, applications work together.
-Web application architecture deals with the flow and communication of the entire application and handles the major aspects and components of the product.
+The architecture deals with the flow and communication of the entire application and handles the major aspects and components of the product.

 Now, you might wonder how web application architecture works?
 Your answer is in the next section.